MerlinMagic2018/Lightning-Cash/README.md

 What is LightningCash-Gold ?
 ----------------------

-Lightning Cash Gold is a coin based on yespower POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
+Lightning Cash Gold is a coin based on scrypt POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
 For full details, please visit our website at http://lightningcash-gold.com .
 Compiled binary releases are available on LightningCash-Gold's github.

 Lightning Cash Gold Core is the full node software that makes up the backbone of the LTNCG network.